millejoh/emacs-ipython-notebook/doc/source/index.rst

   this feature.

 Also, EIN heavily relies on standard Emacs libraries including EWOC, EIEIO and json.el.
-EIN is currently tested in Emacs 24.1.
+EIN is currently tested against Emacs 23.3 and 24.3.
+It is known to work in Emacs 23.2, 24.1 and 24.2.

 .. _IPython: http://ipython.org/
 .. _websocket.el: https://github.com/ahyatt/emacs-websocket